 Loneliness is one of the top challenges of remote working and freelancing.
 By coworking, people are able to work while making new friends as well.

-According to the same 2017 survey , 79% of coworkers say joining a flexible workspace has expanded their social networks,
+According to a 2017 survey , 83% of coworkers say they feel less lonely, and 79% report joining a flexible workspace has expanded their social networks,

 82% of coworkers expand their professional networks

 With coworking, it’s not just the social network that can be improved.
 82% of respondents said that coworking has enabled them to expand their professional networks as well.
 As a result, 64% of members said that coworking have become an important source of work and business referrals.

 This is very important since not only can coworkers get new clients, they can also increase their income simply by changing where they work.
 For entrepreneurs, it gives them a chance to gain new customers, and get help finding resources for their business

 69% of coworking members acquire new skills at their new workspace

 69% of the people surveyed said that interacting with their coworkers have helped them learn new things.
 This allows them to not only improve their existing skill set, but also to acquire new skills.